 mVOCs produced during primary fungal metabolism include: Ethanol, 1-octen-3-ol, 2-octen-1-ol, and benzyl cyanide.
 MVOCs produced during secondary metabolism include 2-methyl-isoborneol, geosmin (1-10-dimethyl-trans-9-decalol) and terpenes.

 The perception of MVOC’s is an indication that microbial growth is occurring.
-In the indoor environment, exposure to MVOC’s has been blamed for headaches, nasal irritation, dizziness, fatigue, and nausea.
+In the indoor environment, people have blamed exposure to MVOC’s for headaches, nasal irritation, dizziness, fatigue, and nausea.
 Information on MVOCs produced in indoor settings and health effects is limited.
 The specific toxic properties and concentrations of MVOC’s needed to produce symptoms are still unknown.

-Prudent and preventative measures should be taken to eliminate or reduce musty odors.
-These measures include but are not limited to:
+You should take prudent and preventative measures to eliminate or reduce musty odors.
+These measures include but you shouldn’t limit them to:

 Posted in Articles